HardikKakar/CreditCardSpendPrediction/README.md

 The objective of this project is to understand what’s driving the total spend.
 Given the factors, predict credit limit for the new applicants.

 Please find the following files:
--Required .ipynb file
+>> Required .ipynb file
--Derived insights in .pdf file
+>> Derived insights in .pdf file
--Provided data and other material
+>> Provided data and other material
--Prediction in form of excel file, Results.csv
+>> Prediction in form of excel file, Results.csv